KristianKjerstad/TS-workshop/TS-basics.md

 - How does it work?
 TypeScript checks types before converting the code to JavaScript.
-(Your browser don't understand TypeScript, but can execute TypeScript written apps because he code is converted to JavaScript at build time)
+(Your browser don't understand TypeScript, but can execute TypeScript written apps because the code is converted to JavaScript at build time)
 - Because of this, errors are checked at compile time (not at run time)